norydev/NoryDev.github.io/_posts/2024-01-20-inertia-thin-your-frontend-framework.md

 layout: blogpost
 title: Inertia - Thin your Frontend framework
 subhead: Something in-between a Single Page Application and server-side rendering
+excerpt: Do you want to use your frontend framework as a pure component library, responsible for presentation only?
+Then InertiaJS may help you.
 categories: code
 date: 2024-02-11 16:33:00 +0100
 imgclass: cargo